michal-franc/michal-franc.github.io/_posts/2010-03-13-cursory-w-t-sql.md

 Set @Cursor = Cursor

-For SELECT ID FROM UserData Where DATEDIFF(day,'2007-01-01',Data) &lt; 0
+For SELECT ID FROM UserData Where DATEDIFF(day,'2007-01-01',Data) < 0

 - We have to assign sql query.
 <h3>3.Open Cursor.</h3>